neilsustc/neilsustc.github.io/_posts/2017-03-25-feature-selection.md

 What're the candidates?

-How to evaluate their goodness?
+How do we evaluate their goodness?